givenscj/Vector-Search-AI-Assistant/README.md

 - What kind of socks do you have available?
 - Do you have any customers from Canada?
 Where in Canada are they from?
 - What kinds of bikes are in your product inventory?

-### Real-time add and remove data

-One great reason for using an operational database like PostgreSQL as a source for your data in Generative AI applications is that you can leverage its
-Change Feed capability to dynamically add and remove records.
-The steps below can demonstrate this capability.

 #### Steps to demo adding and removing data from vector search